 Onondaga County veterans initiated their observance of Decoration Day the following May 30th, in 1869, when a procession of veterans and citizens traveled from City Hall to several Syracuse cemeteries and placed about 1,600 floral bouquets upon soldiers’ graves.
 Clergymen prayed, choirs sang, and the entire assembly reflected upon those who “gave the last full measure of devotion.”

-The alternative name Memorial Day was first used in 1882, but didn’t catch on until after World War II.
+The alternative name Memorial Day was first used in 1882, but didn’t catch on until after World War II, though Syracuse newspapers used the term as early as 1919.
 Following World War I, commemorations included military personnel who died in all American wars and, until that point, southern states refused to recognize the holiday, instead honoring their soldiers lost in the Civil War on a separate day.

 In 1971, the Uniform Holidays Bill officially moved observing Memorial Day on its traditional May 30th to the last Monday in May and made it a Federal holiday.